-Unless there is clear evidence to prove that the allegation is incorrect, the person whom the allegation was reported to must:
+Unless there is clear evidence to prove that the allegation is incorrect, the person to whom the allegation was reported must:

-Report the allegation within one working day to the Designated Officer for Allegations (formerly known as LADO):
+Report the allegation within one working day to the Designated Officer for Allegations (DOfA)

-Designated Officer (direct line): 01225 713945

-Multi-agency Safeguarding Hub (MASH): 0300 456 0108

-Out of Hours Emergency Duty Service (5.00pm - 9.00am weekdays, 4:00pm

-Friday to 9:00am Monday): 0300 456 0100
+- Contact the Multi-Agency Safeguarding Hub (MASH): 0300 456 0108 and select Option 3 then Option 4 - Or email dofaservice@wiltshire.gov.uk - Out of Hours Emergency Duty Service: 0300 456 0100 (5.00pm to 9.00am weekdays, 4:00pm Friday to 9:00am Monday)

-The Designated Officer will:
+The DOfA will:

-- Consider the relevant facts and concerns regarding the adult and child or children, including any previous history - 2.
-Decide on next course of action usually straight away, sometimes after further consultation with other multi-agency parties such as HR and Police.
+- Consider the relevant facts and concerns regarding the adult and child or children, including any previous history - Decide on next course of action usually straight away, sometimes after further consultation with other multi-agency parties such as the Police and HR.

-If the allegation threshold is NOT met, the Designated Officer will agree with you an appropriate response (e.g. for the agency to undertake further enquiries or undertake and internal investigation) If the allegation threshold is met a strategy meeting will normally be held either by phone or in person.
-Normally a senior manager/ safeguarding lead, the Designated Officer, HR, Police and social care are invited to attend.
-Relevant information is shared, risks to children are considered and appropriate action agreed -e.g. child protection and other enquiries, disciplinary measures or criminal proceedings.
-A record of the meeting will be made, and regular reviews will take place until a conclusion is reached.
+If the allegation threshold is

+NOT met, the DOfA will agree an appropriate response e.g. for your setting to undertake further enquiries or an internal investigation.

+If the allegation threshold is met a strategy meeting will normally be held.
+Normally a senior manager/safeguarding lead, the DOfA, HR, Police and social care are invited to attend.
+Relevant information is shared, risks to children are considered and appropriate action agreed e.g. child protection and other enquiries, disciplinary measures or criminal proceedings.
+A record of the meeting will be made, and regular reviews will take place until a conclusion is